digicademy/beaconizer/Documentation/Setup/SeeAlsoPlugin/Index.rst

 If you insert this pattern into the *Target pattern"* field of your *Open Library* provider record, a string comparison will be done during the lookup action and only if a link starts with the same pattern the link will be included in the result.

-Please keep in mind that this is not done with a simple string comparison from the beginning of both strings.

 Fluid template
 ^^^^^^^^^^^^^^